jacobusmmsmit/jacobusmmsmit/README.md

 * 💻 I'm currently working on
+  * 🤝 The dynamics of cooperation through indirect reciprocity
   * 🚶🏿‍♂️ Calibration of pedestrian models
   * 🥗 Generalising the MLP-Mixer architecture
   * 🎨 Accelerating Voronoi diagram calculation